 When no one knows you, and you have tons of ads on your blog, it’s going to turn off the people who land on your Blog.
 How do you expect them to stay and get to know you when they have no idea what your content is like but see loads of ads?

 This does not mean that you should never have ads.

-When you know for a fact, that people love your content and they are coming back for it over and over again, it’s okay to put ads on your Blog.
+When you know for a fact that people love your content and are talking about you, and you can see that they are coming back for it over and over again, it’s okay to put ads on your Blog.

-Don’t aim for Google Ads.
+Don’t aim for Google Ads because their pay isn’t all that great and they really slow down your website.
 Try and hit 25K sessions and then directly apply to MediaVine.
 It’s much more classier.

 3. Not niching down enough

 This is one of the biggest mistakes that most Blogging Newbies make.